 Whatever the channel your users come from to convert, the first step in measuring your business success is actually defining WHAT you want to measure, and implementing it as a “goal/conversion” in the platforms you’re using.
 That’s the “easy” part.
-Then comes the step where you need to analyse the conversion tracking data in front of you, which will enable you to make informed decisions about future actions.
+Then comes the step where you need to analyze the conversion tracking data in front of you, which will enable you to make informed decisions about future actions.

 And that’s where it gets tricky…Why?